humin11/node-caldav-server/README.md

 SOL Calendar is an wonderful Android app , which focus on Calendar including CalDav

 - open Settings
-- click on Add other calendar account
+- click on Add an account
-- click on Custom
+- click on Manual entry
 - Upcoming window:
     - CalDav Root URL: see the CalDav URL part
     - ID: your username of account